dimi-lab/MorphoSpectrum-MIL/Morphologic_Spectrum_Construction/README.md

 This functionality supports both **model interpretability studies** and **morphological spectrum analysis**.

-The following figure illustrates the annotation workflow in PhenoCA:
+The following figure illustrates the annotation workflow in MorphoCA:
 ![MorphoCA interface](MorphoCA_interface.png)
 ------